ironman5366/ai-ml-challenge-2020/README.md

 ## Training Data For The Challenge
-We are providing the initial set of training data thas been extracted from a EULA document and had identifying information, such as company name, removed for this challenge.
-We will provide updates to the training data during the challenge, and list them in the table below.
+We are providing the initial set of training data thas been extracted from actual EULA documents and had identifying information, such as company name, removed.
+We may provide updates to the training data during the challenge, and list them in the table below.

 | Data set                                                                   | Description                                              | Date published |
 | -------------------------------------------------------------------------- | -------------------------------------------------------- | -------------- |